xydxydxyd1/scripts/README.md

 ========
 My personal scripts folder; mostly for backup and quick deployment

-Checkout `mark` for bookmarking directories in the CLI to avoid typing long paths.
+Checkout `mark` for bookmarking directories in the CLI to avoid typing long paths, and `run` for a universal code runner

 Scripts
 =======